google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

   gplusauthor: https://plus.google.com/+MattGaunt
 key-takeaways:
   add-states:
-    - Make your site feel snappy and responsive&colon; change the UI for each touch state.
+    - Make your site feel snappy and responsive&colon; change the UI for each state.
-    - Don’t override a browser’s default responses to touch unless you are implementing your own UI changes.
+    - Don’t override a browser’s default responses to touch and focus unless you are implementing your own UI changes.
-    - Disable text selection on elements user’s will touch, unless there’s a good reason why users might need that text.
+    - Disable text selection on elements user’s will touch, unless there’s a good reason why users might need to copy / select the text.
   touch-events:
     - For full device support, handle touch, mouse and MS Pointer Events.
     - Always bind start event listeners to the element itself.